Risk Engineering Services: Hot Work Permit Kit

 Who is RISCAuthority?
 RISCAuthority is an annually funded research scheme supported by a significant group of UK insurers.
 Their research supports the development and dissemination of best practice with the goal of better protecting properties and businesses.

-- A 25 minute video on hot work is available free of charge from RISCAuthority (UK)
+- A 25 minute video on hot work is available free of charge from RISCAuthority (UK) below

 - RISCAuthority (UK) have also produced a free software tool to help manage hot work risks at point of entry